Madrid’s Art Galleries

 CALENDAR OF OUTSTANDING ART EVENTS

 • CASA DECOR.
-January - March.
+April-May.
 The latest trends in interior design, architecture, design and art in which each artist or company rents and fits out one of the rooms in the chosen space.

-• JUSTMAD: February.
+• JUSTMAD: February-March.
 A major meeting point for emerging artists in Madrid.

-• URVANITY ART: February.
+• UVNT Art Fair: March.
 This is the New Contemporary Art Fair, which, coinciding with Art Week, is held at the headquarters of the COAM, one of the emblematic spaces of the Official Association of Architects in Madrid (Hortaleza, 63).

 • ART MADRID: February.
 A more accessible and realistic art fair.